CharlesJub/IAA/Script I guess.md

 ### Slide 1

 **Thank you, Cole.
-We will now look at the ways airports manage traffic, focusing on Taxi Delays and Activity Levels.**
+To continue looking at ways airports can reduce time on the ground we will look into how airports manage Activity Levels and Taxi Delays.**

 ### Slide 2